The Modern Resume Common Mistakes and Myths

 The Outdated Custom

 The blinking line at the bottom of your resume feels like it's demanding one last sentence.
 If you're a new graduate, that blank space feels scary; if you've been working for many years, it feels like something important is missing.
 To calm yourself down and make the document look "finished," you type the old standby: References available upon request.
-You think it’s a safe, polite thing to include—a way to be prepared.
+You think it’s a safe, polite thing to include, a way to be prepared.
 But this feeling of safety is false.

 By filling your final impression with something everyone already assumes, you show that you are stuck in the past.
 You waste your most valuable resume space on something that doesn't sell you.
+According to a ResumeLab survey of hiring decision-makers, 88% say the phrase isn't necessary on a resume.
+They already know references exist.

 Stop treating your resume like a legal paper and start treating it like a short, powerful sales pitch: take out the obvious stuff to show you respect the recruiter's time as much as you respect your own.
+The same thinking applies to overused resume buzzwords that waste space without saying anything real.

 Why We Hold Onto Old Habits